objcio/articles/2014-12-10-debugging.md

 # Debugging Code

 Nobody writes perfect code, and debugging is something every one of us should be able to do well.
-Instead of providing a random list of tips, I'll walk you through a bug that turned out to be a regression in UIKit, and show you the workflow I used to understand, isolate, and ultimately work around the issue.
+Instead of providing a random list of tips about the topic, I'll walk you through a bug that turned out to be a regression in UIKit, and show you the workflow I used to understand, isolate, and ultimately work around the issue.

 ### The Issue